Letters from the future No 1.

 Robert’s title Sea Holly (Seren, 2007) was shortlisted for the Royal Society of Literature Ondaatje Prize, worth £10,000.
 This award marks a distinguished work of fiction, non-fiction or poetry which evokes the spirit of a place.
 King Driftwood (Carcanet, 2008) was on the 2009 Wales Book of the Year Long List.

 2012 Interview with Robert in conversation with Kristian Evans. http://www.literaturewales.org/writers-of-wales/i/129748/desc/minhinnick-robert/ )

 Letters from the future No 2.

 by Steven Robert Harris

-Steven Robert Harris BSc, PhD, is a Research Fellow at the Schumacher Institute for Sustainable Systems, Bristol, UK, where he investigates the social, technical and economic challenges of climate change and the transition to post- carbon living
+Steven Robert Harris BSc, PhD, was a Research Fellow at the Schumacher Institute for Sustainable Systems, Bristol, UK, where he investigated the social, technical and economic challenges of climate change and the transition to post- carbon living

 Letters from the future No 3.

 Poet and essayist.
 John was born in Abergavenny, Gwent and lived in Denmark from 1969-1982.
 He was editor of Planet, The Welsh Internationalist from 1990-2006.
 John has published several collections of poems, mixed poems and fiction, and collections of essays, one of which, The King of Ashes, won a Welsh Arts Council Prize for Literature in 1990.

 John also plays guitar in the bilingual blues and poetry group Llaeth Mwnci Madoc/Madoc’s Moonshine, with Nigel Jenkins (harmonica) and Iwan Llwyd (guitar).
 They perform an integrated programme of blues and poetry.
 In 1999-2000 the trio toured extensively in Wales and are available for bookings across the country.